 The firm has come under federal scrutiny in recent years.
 In April, the Department of Labor announced that the company must pay $1.9 million after an investigation found the firm docked pay for thousands of employees for restroom breaks, trips to the water fountain, or snacks.

 In 2008, the Federal Communications Commission ordered the company to pay $84,500 for sending consumers unsolicited fax messages.
+However, after investigation the commission in 2011 ordered that the fine would not be imposed.

 The company has repeatedly battled with the Better Business Bureau, alleging that the group’s reports have harmed the company’s reputation and profits.
 In 2001, the company sued the bureau for defamation for publishing a report on the firm’s sales practices.
 After the bureau won a defense verdict at trial, Progressive Business Publications lost its appeals in Pennsylvania Superior Court and state Supreme Court.